oaugusto256/movie-chat-turtle/README.md

 | :--------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |       expo       |                           A free and open source toolchain built around React Native to help you build native iOS and Android apps using JavaScript and React.                           |                                                                       |
 | react-navigation |                                                                                 React native navigation                                                                                  |

+## What could be better?

+- Authentication to use the app
+- Features to update and delete comments
+- Feature to like or dislike a comment
+- Show the comment' author with date and time
+- Select a movie and see more information
+- Show a movie image
+- Create an About screen
+- Animations
+- Fetch movie data from IMDB Api or other

 ## License